Shashank-Koppella/mitb-hostel-cgpa-eda/README.md

 ## Notes
 - Missing values are handled conservatively.
 - Categorical levels with fewer than 3 observations are dropped from OLS to avoid unstable estimates.

+## Limitations

+- **Sample imbalance:** The majority of responses come from 1st and 2nd year students.
+- **Upper years:** 3rd and 4th year cohorts had very few responses.
+Any statistical results for these groups should be treated as indicative only, not conclusive.
+- **Survey nature:** All data is self-reported, so CGPA values and environment ratings may have subjective bias.

+These limitations are important when interpreting the significance of results.